 Dancer came by her talents naturally.
 Her sire, CH Northern Dancer, and dam, CH Vanidestine’s Rail Lady, were both multiple grouse champions.

 For a span of three years, Dancer dominated the grouse field trial circuit.
 She was invited to the Grand National Grouse and Woodcock Invitational three times.
 She was also named Minnesota/Wisconsin Cover Shooting Dog of the Year in 1994, 1995 and 1996.

-Her major wins included runner-up placements in the 1993 and 1994 Wisconsin Woodcock Classic and a first place in 1995 before the trail became a championship.
+Her major wins included runner-up placements in the 1993 Wisconsin Woodcock Classic and first place in 1994 and 1995 before the trial became a championship.
 She also won its inaugural running as a championship in 1996.
 She won the 1995 Minnesota Grouse Championship to her sire Northern Dancer’s runner-up placement.

 An injury in 1997 forced Dancer’s retirement from field trial competition but she reveled in her status as a cosseted pet.
 She was bred three times.
-Her first litter by CH Brook’s Elhew Ranger was outstanding for that produced, among others, Dashaway, predecessor to Northwoods Prancer and Northwoods Vixen.Houston’s Belle Setter, 2001 – 2011.
-2X CH / 4X RU-CH
+Her first litter by CH Brook’s Elhew Ranger was outstanding for that produced, among others, Dashaway, predecessor to Northwoods Prancer and Northwoods Vixen.Houston’s Belle Setter, 2001 – 2011, 2X CH / 4X RU-CH, White, Black, Tan & Ticked

 Houston x Forest Ridge Jewel Pedigree